tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

       * KB2494036
           * A hotfix is available to let you configure a cluster node that does not have quorum votes in Windows Server 2008 and in Windows Server 2008 R2
       * KB2687741
-          * A hotfix that improves the performance of the &#8220;AlwaysOn Availability Group&#8221; feature in SQL Server 2012 is available for Windows Server 2008 R2
+          * A hotfix that improves the performance of the “AlwaysOn Availability Group” feature in SQL Server 2012 is available for Windows Server 2008 R2

 <h3 style="padding-left: 30px">
   Server names